 We'll also be studying how the virus might be carried into our facility, and conversely how we might send it out if our facility is already contaminated.
+Typical Flow Behind-the-Counter (Backroom) Operations

 How do we generate a suitable plan for filling them all successfully?
 (Question 7)